-The basic procedure of the proposed scheme can be described as follows.
+The basic procedure can be described as follows.
 Each node is required to broadcast its traffic demand to its neighbors, which is the same as previous works.
 Meanwhile, each node is required to notify its neighbors about the traffic dependency between them, which differentiates our work from others.
 Afterwards, each node allocates the spectrum individually according to the information collected and apply the calculated traffic rate to its transmission.

 Traffic dependency information from different neighbors affects the estimation of accurate traffic load in different ways.
 Three different roles of neighbors are defined in this paper.
 When one neighbor has traffic for the current node to forward, we name this role as upstream neighbor.
 Similarly, when the current node has traffic for its neighbors to forward, these neighbors are called downstream neighbors.
 Other neighbors are called uncorrelated neighbors.
 It should be noted that only when traffic demand of neighbors are correlated with the current node, are these neighbors to be seen as upstream neighbors or downstream neighbors.
 Therefore, one node sees the neighbors who have traffic ending at itself as uncorrelated neighbors because the traffic ending at itself will not affect its traffic demand.
 The traffic demand from each node consists of two parts: the traffic that requires to be forwarded from its upstream neighbors and the traffic originated from its upper layer locally.
 It can be expressed by the following formula:

-$$TD_i = TDO_i + \sum{j \in \mathbb{N}i} TDfwding{j,i} \tag{1}$$

-The latter part is dependent with its neighbors' traffic demand and the former part is not.
+$$TD_i = TDO_i + \sum{j \in \mathbb{N}i} TDfwding{j,i} \tag{4}$$ where TD_i is the traffic demand, TDO_i is the traffic originated from local upper layer, $TDfwding{i,i}$ is the traffic that requires to be forwarded from its upstream neighbor jand \mathbb{N}i is the set of neighbors for node i.
+The latter part is dependent with its neighbors' traffic demand and the former part is independent.
 Therefore, an accurate traffic demand of one node should be based on the knowledge of all upstream neighbors' traffic dependency information.
 In this scheme, upstream nodes should notify their downstream neighbors about their forwarding request.
 Consequently, the downstream nodes update their traffic demand accordingly.
 The knowledge of accurate local traffic demand is not enough for ideal spectrum allocation.
 It is also important to acquire the correct traffic demand of the neighbors, TD_i .
 When downstream nodes broadcast their new traffic demands, since the downstream neighbors' traffic includes forwarding requirement from the upstream nodes, the upstream nodes should be able to extract the dependent traffic from the messages, thus the pure change of the original traffic of the downstream nodes can be known.
 This knowledge is important in obtaining the accurate traffic demand of neighbors.
-Since each node considers both one-hop upstream neighbors' and one-hop downstream neighbors' traffic dependency information, we name this scheme "2-hop MAC".
+Since each node considers both onehop upstream neighbors' and one-hop downstream neighbors' traffic dependency information, we name this scheme "2-hop" MAC".